abessiari/juphub_hello/README.md

 ## Build image

 This is the image that will be passed in the uri.
 Dockerhub will try to pull it.
-So it needs to be built or pushed to dockerhub.
+So it needs to be built locally where the hub resides.
+No need to push it to dockerhub.

 ```sh
 git clone https://github.com/abessiari/juphub_hello.git